jaspervdv/DDSgone/README.md

 .exe is occasionally seen as a trojan, sorry about that, it is not.
 However, if you want to be save you can run the .py files if you have python installed on your system.

-The readme is written for V0.2.2.
+The readme is written for V0.2.2. and does not translate directly to v0.3

 # How to acquire the .exe files